Sandy Hook Elementary School shooting: Report of the Office of the Child Advocate

 The Report of the Office of the Child Advocate concluded: "There was not one thing that was necessarily the tipping point driving Lanza to commit the Sandy Hook shooting.
 Rather there was a cascade of events, many self-imposed, that included: loss of school; absence of work; disruption of the relationship with his one friend; virtually no personal contact with family; virtually total and increasing isolation; fear of losing his home and of a change in his relationship with Mrs. Lanza, his only caretaker and connection; worsening OCD; depression and anxiety; profound and possibly worsening anorexia; and an increasing obsession with mass murder occurring in the total absence of any engagement with the outside world.
-Adam increasingly lived in an alternate universe in which ruminations about mass shootings were his central preoccupation".
+Adam increasingly lived in an alternate universe in which ruminations about mass shootings were his central preoccupation."

 The authors also noted that despite multiple developmental and mental health problems, Lanza had not received adequate mental health treatment.
-They wrote: "It is fair to surmise that, had Lanza's mental illness been adequately treated in the last years of his life, one predisposing factor to the tragedy of Sandy Hook might have been mitigated".
+They wrote: "It is fair to surmise that, had Lanza's mental illness been adequately treated in the last years of his life, one predisposing factor to the tragedy of Sandy Hook might have been mitigated."

 The report also tentatively disagreed with the conclusions of the State Attorney about why Lanza targeted Sandy Hook.
 They noted that "According to the FBI, shooters are likely to target places or people that are familiar to them ...
-The elementary school may have been targeted because he could overpower people, a dynamic that is very important for mass shooters as they do not want to be thwarted".
+The elementary school may have been targeted because he could overpower people, a dynamic that is very important for mass shooters as they do not want to be thwarted."

 Perpetrator

-Adam Peter Lanza (April 22, 1992 – December 14, 2012) lived with his mother, Nancy Lanza, in Newtown, 5 mi from the elementary school.
-He did not have a criminal record.
-He had access to guns through his mother, who was described as a "gun enthusiast who owned at least a dozen firearms".
-She often took her two sons to a local shooting range, where they learned to shoot.
-Lanza's father has said that he does not believe Nancy feared their son.
-She did not confide any fear of him to her sister or to her best friend, slept with her bedroom door unlocked, and kept guns in the house.